KaoruDev/mentoring-server/README.md

 # Mentor Server

-Live server for the purpose of createing a fake api for mentoring exercises.
+Live server for the purpose of creating a fake api for mentoring exercises.

 ## Current Projects